Skip to content

 Why This Matters for FSI

-• FINRA 3110/25-07: Content moderation helps meet supervisory obligations by filtering harmful outputs and inappropriate communications that could create regulatory exposure or customer harm
+• FINRA 3110 / 25-07 / 2210: Content moderation helps support supervisory obligations and FINRA 2210 communications-with-the-public standards by filtering harmful, misleading, or non-compliant AI-generated outputs that could create regulatory exposure or customer harm

-• SEC 17a-3/4: Moderation enforcement supports recordkeeping compliance by helping prevent AI agents from generating responses that could trigger disclosure violations or mislead investors
+• SEC 17a-3 / 17a-4: Moderation enforcement aids recordkeeping compliance by helping reduce the likelihood that AI agents generate responses that could trigger disclosure violations or mislead investors; moderation configuration changes themselves are records that should be captured under 17a-4(f) WORM retention

-• GLBA 501(b): Content moderation aids in meeting information safeguards requirements by blocking outputs that could inadvertently expose customer data or violate privacy protections
+• GLBA 501(b): Content moderation helps meet information safeguards requirements by reducing the chance that AI outputs inadvertently expose nonpublic personal information (NPI) or violate customer privacy protections

 Control Description